On-line predictive linear regression: Appendix E: Miscellaneous statistical results

 In the case of the Gauss linear model, the likelihood function for the first $N$ observations is

 (considered as a function of $\sigma$ and $\boldsymbol{\gamma}$), and the total sufficiency follows from

-In the case of the MA model, for each subspace of $\bbbr^{K+1}$ we consider the normal distributions for $\mathbf{z}_1$ that are concentrated and absolutely continuous in the subspace; let $\overline{K}$ be the dimension of the subspace.
+In the case of the MVA model, for each subspace of $\bbbr^{K+1}$ we consider the Gaussian distributions for $\mathbf{z}_1$ that are concentrated and absolutely continuous in the subspace; let $\overline{K}$ be the dimension of the subspace.
 The likelihood function for the first $N$ observations is obtained from (\ref{eq:likelihoodGLM}) by multiplying by

 where $\boldsymbol{\mu}$ and $\mathbfit{A}$ are the other parameters of the model: $\boldsymbol{\mu}$ is the mean and $\mathbfit{A}$ is the inverse covariance matrix of the random vector $\mathbf{z}_1$.
 It remains to rewrite